1983 Scott Tournament of Hearts

-The 1983 Scott Tournament of Hearts, the Canadian women's curling championship, was held from February 26 to March 5, 1983 at the Prince George Coliseum in Prince George, British Columbia.
+The 1983 Scott Tournament of Hearts, the Canadian women's curling championship, was held from February 26 to March 5, 1983, at the Prince George Coliseum in Prince George, British Columbia.
 The total attendance for the event was 17,402.

-After using a four-team playoff the previous year, the playoff was reverted back to a three-team playoff with the round robin winner receiving a direct bye into the final.
+After using a four-team playoff the previous year, the playoff was reverted to a three-team playoff with the round robin winner receiving a direct bye into the final.